ll7/scenario_runner/README.md

 ScenarioRunner specific code is distributed under MIT License.

-Using the ScenarioRunner for automated tests
+Using the ScenarioRunner for automated tests (student project module - UNA)
 -------
-For a project module from the chair of mechatronics from the University of Augsburg  an additional detailed documentation was written for automated tests with the CARLA Scenario Runner.
+For a student project module from the chair of mechatronics from the University of Augsburg  an additional detailed documentation was written for automated tests with the CARLA Scenario Runner.
 [Using the ScenarioRunner for automated tests](https://github.com/ll7/scenario_runner/blob/master/Docs/Using_the_Scenario_Runner_for_automated_Tests.md).